 Trim stems off Brussels sprouts and halve vertically (quarter if larger than a ping-pong ball).

-Toss Brussels sprouts with 2 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper on one half of prepared baking sheet.
+Place Brussels sprouts on one half of prepared baking sheet and toss with 2 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.
+Massage oil and seasoning into Brussels sprouts.

 Sear the Steaks

 Pat steaks dry, and season both sides with ¼ tsp. salt and ¼ tsp. pepper.

 Heat 2 tsp. olive oil in a medium non-stick pan over medium-high heat.
 Add steaks to hot pan.
 Sear undisturbed until browned, 2-3 minutes on one side.

 If using NY strip steak, season same amount and sear 2-3 minutes on both sides.